ICOS-Carbon-Portal/infrastructure/local_dev/README.md

 - If `data` will not run because the Postgis client can't connect, ensure the passwords are in the `application.conf` file located at the root of the repository.
+- If unable to connect to the network from inside an LXD container, see the note above about enabling IPv4 forwarding.